Luzon: After Spanish colonization

 The end of the World War necessitated decolonization due to rising nationalist movements across the world's many colonies.
 Subsequently, the Philippines gained independence from the United States.
 Luzon then arose to become the most developed island in the Philippines.
 However, the lingering poverty and inequality caused by the long dictatorship of US-supported dictator, Ferdinand Marcos, gave rise to the Philippine diaspora and many people from Luzon have migrated elsewhere and had established large overseas communities; mainly in the United States, Hong Kong, Singapore and Saudi Arabia.
 Eventually, the People Power Revolution led by Corazon Aquino and Cardinal Jaime Sin, removed Marcos and his cronies from power and they fled to Hawaii where the US granted them asylum.
 The following administrations are subsequently managing the political and economic recovery of the Philippines with the particular aim of spreading development outside of Luzon and into the more isolated provinces of the Visayas and Mindanao.
-During the administration of Ferdinand Marcos' son, Bongbong Marcos, Luzon became a destination of American and Japanese investments, it being the location of the Luzon Economic Corridor.
+During the administration of Ferdinand Marcos' son, Bongbong Marcos, Luzon became a destination of American and Japanese enterprises, plus investments from other G7 Nations, as well as other members of the Pax Silica Initiative, it being the location of the Luzon Economic Corridor.